 Sometimes it can be quite challenging to translate dynamic strings in WordPress.
 And this is for two main reasons:

 - they come from a plugin or theme that is not using gettext for their strings

-- they are user created and saved in plugin or theme options, in user meta or in a custom table the translation plugin doesn’t know about
+- they are user created and saved in the plugin or theme options, in user meta or in a custom table the translation plugin doesn’t know about

 Themes like Hestia make use of the WordPress Customizer interface to quickly build a beautiful front-page containing a slider, various columns for information, a list of WooCommerce products if it’s needed as well as a contact form.